microsoft/surface-duo-compose-samples/TwoPaneLayout/README.md

 2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).
     ```gradle
-    implementation "com.microsoft.device.dualscreen:twopanelayout:1.0.0-alpha06"
+    implementation "com.microsoft.device.dualscreen:twopanelayout:1.0.0-alpha07"
     ```
-3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 30 or newer in the module-level build.gradle file
+3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 31 or newer in the module-level build.gradle file.

     ```
     android {
-        compileSdkVersion 30
+        compileSdkVersion 31

         defaultConfig {
-            targetSdkVersion 30
+            targetSdkVersion 31
         }
         ...
     }